AndreLewis1400/MenuMap/Deliverable3_Implementation/MenuMap_Test_Cases_Login_UC001.md

 2. Database connection fails
 3. User-friendly error message displays: "We're having trouble loading the menu.
 Please try again in a moment."
 4. Error is logged for administrators with technical details
-5. User can retry the operation
+5. User "janedoe" can retry the operation for restaurant "Joe's Pizza"
 6. System does not crash or show technical error details
-7. User can navigate to other parts of application
+7. User "janedoe" can navigate to other parts of application

 **Postconditions:**
 - Error is handled gracefully
 - System remains functional for other operations
-- User can attempt operation again later
+- User "janedoe" can attempt operation again later for restaurant "Joe's Pizza"

 ---